 Straight in, without any presentation, Cosmic Rodeo’s set began with a very mysterious intro-guitar-piece.
 I could smell something was burning.
 But I didn’t know where it was coming from.
 I didn’t know what it was.
 The song started.

 I listened to Patrick Skinner’s guitar trying to figure out which guitarist was he reminding me of.
-As it happens sometimes, the world stopped for a second to allow its sense to come through as the white left handed Stratocaster asked me with a sliding voice:
+As it happens sometimes, the world stopped for a second to allow its sense to come through as the white left-handed Stratocaster asked me with a sliding voice: “Are you experienced?”

-After that song, Jos got the microphone back and I swear I could hear him singing the following lines:
+After that song, Jos got the microphone back and I heard him singing the following lines: